COVID-19 NICE Guidance - managing COPD in the community

-- Inform all patients to continue taking their regular inhaled and medicines in line with their individualised COPD self-management plan to ensure their COPD is as stable as possible.
+- Inform all patients to continue taking their regular inhaled and oral medicines in line with their individualised COPD self-management plan to ensure their COPD is as stable as possible.

 - At every interaction with a patient, be alert for new or increased issues with mental health and wellbeing, particularly anxiety and depressions

 - Find out if patients have advanced care plans or advance decisions around ceilings of care, including DNACPR

 - Encourage patients with more severe COPD who do not have advance care plans to develop on.
 Use decision support tools and bear in mind that these discussions may need to take place remotely.
 Document discussions and decisions

 - Explain to patients that there is no evidence that treatment with inhaled corticosteroids for COPD increases the risk associated with COVID-19

 - Inform patients established on inhaled corticosteroids to continue to use them

 - Inform patients on long-term oral corticosteroids that they should continue to take them at their prescribed dose because stopping them can be harmful.